Stocks skid as US raises tensions ahead of China talks

-NEW YORK (AP) — Increased tensions ahead of U.S.-China trade negotiations knocked down stocks on Wall Street in early trading Tuesday and stretched the market’s losses deeper into a fourth week.
+NEW YORK (AP) — Increased tensions ahead of U.S.-China trade negotiations knocked down stocks on Wall Street in afternoon trading Tuesday and stretched the market’s losses deeper into a fourth week.

 The U.S. blacklisted a group of Chinese companies after claiming that their technology plays a role in the repression of China’s Muslim minority groups.
 The latest move casts more doubt on whether the world’s two largest economies will find a resolution to their long-running and economically damaging trade war.
 Envoys from the U.S. and China are preparing for another round of negotiations this week.